DaveMcW/davemcw.github.com/databases.md

 {% include navigation.html %}
 ## Databases Enhancement ##

-I enhanced the database by porting it from a local SQLite database to a remote MongoDB database.
+My database started as a local SQLite database in my CS-360 final project.
+I enhanced the database by porting it to a remote MongoDB server.
 I started by creating a UML model of the database, to ensure I captured all the storage requirements.
 This demonstrates my ability to convey ideas through visual communication.

 ![UML model](campsite_user.png)